-A key aspect of the subject leader's role is to monitor, evaluate and review the teaching and learning of handwriting throughout the school.
+A key aspect of the English Team role is to monitor, evaluate and review the teaching and learning of handwriting throughout the school.
 This is achieved in a variety of ways including reviewing planning, scrutinising work, discussions with staff and pupils, observing in lessons, providing appropriate and high quality resources.
-Responsibility for monitoring the quality of teaching and learning of handwriting rests with the English Leader.
+Responsibility for monitoring the quality of teaching and learning of handwriting rests with the English Team.